DuraCloud

-DuraCloud is an open source digital preservation software originally developed by DuraSpace and maintained by LYRASIS since the merger in 2019.
-The DuraCloud open source software is available under the terms of the Apache License, Version 2.0.
-It is also available as a hosted SAAS through LYRASIS and Texas Digital Library.
-Users can efficiently upload content via the SyncTool, REST API, command line, and staff interface and content can be stored in Amazon Web Services S3 or Glacier services and/or Chronopolis.
-DuraCloud performs regular fixity checks on provides automatic error reporting.
-It was primarily designed to be a back-end preservation system but also has the optional ability to provide public links to content.
+DuraCloud is an open source digital preservation software originally developed by DuraSpace and maintained by Lyrasis since 2019.
+The DuraCloud software is available under the terms of the Apache License, Version 2.0.
+It is available as a hosted SaaS through Lyrasis and Texas Digital Library.
+Users can upload content via the SyncTool, REST API, command line, and staff interface, while content can be preserved using Amazon S3 Glacier.
+DuraCloud was primarily designed to be a back-end preservation system but also has the optional ability to provide public links to content.

 History

-In 2009, The Library of Congress National Digital Information Infrastructure and Preservation Program (NDIIPP) and DuraSpace announced a joint pilot program to test the use of cloud technologies to enable perpetual access to digital content with DuraCloud.
+In 2009, the Library of Congress National Digital Information Infrastructure and Preservation Program (NDIIPP) and DuraSpace announced a joint pilot program to test the use of cloud technologies to enable perpetual access to digital content with DuraCloud.
 The pilot program entered a second phase in 2010.
 Several open source releases of the DuraCloud software led to the public launch of the managed service on November 7, 2011.
-DuraCloud is supported by the DuraSpace organization.

 DuraCloud 2.0 was released on April 17, 2012.

-DuraSpace was acquired by LYRASIS in 2019, which continued the maintenance and hosting services.
+In 2019, DuraSpace merged into Lyrasis, which continued to host and support DuraCloud.
+In 2026, concerned about the long-term sustainability of the software, Lyrasis redesigned and relaunched DuraCloud as a product called DuraCloud Preserve.